 An important alternative to chord quantization is to simply use transposition.
-For example patching a cable from the BASS OUT socket of a Progression module to the V/OCT input of a voice module that is already being fed by a Melody Sequencer’s PITCH OUT signal will add the voltages together and therefore transpose the voice’s pitch up and down so that the melody tracks the root note of the current chord.
+For example patching a cable from the BASS OUT socket of a Progression module to the PITCH CV input of a voice that is already being fed by a Melody Sequencer’s PITCH OUT signal will add the voltages together and therefore transpose the voice’s pitch up and down so that the melody tracks the root note of the current chord.

-This can be a very effective way of programming bass lines which might use Melody Sequencer patterns consisting of little more than Cs and G’s to produce simple but solid bass lines that play roots, fifths and octaves that automatically track chord changes.
+This can be a very effective way of programming bass which might use Melody Sequencer patterns consisting of little more than Cs and G’s to produce simple but solid bass lines that play roots, fifths and octaves that automatically track chord changes.